 (details of all BFER projects here, www.brecks.org/BFER/projects/)

 The changes as currently proposed as a choice of two options (with many details still to be decided and worked up in detail) are:

-- to remove the Barton Mills sluice (just downstream of the A11), which will allow access under the A11 for kayakers (so in theory for swimmers), though not for walkers.
+- to lower the Barton Mills sluice just downstream of the A11, but not to allow access under the A11.

 - to bypass Gas Pool Sluice via the back channel (the branch of the river that goes behind the Riverside Hotel), possibly removing the structure/s

 - to put in a fish pass structure at Turf lock

 - These three changes will have the impact of lowering the water levels between Barton Mills and Gas Pool, by levels varying along the stretch, with mention of 1.5m, but less in some parts

-- to insert a large 1.3m high riffle 190 m upstream of the Mildenhall Jubilee Fields footbridge, so that there are higher water levels upstream of it
+- to insert a large 1.3m high riffle 190 m upstream of the Mildenhall Jubilee Fields footbridge, so that there are higher water levels upstream of that point than below it

 - to carry out further river restoration measures including pools, berms and riffles